 When relocating your business, the most important thing to know is you’ll be placed on expensive ‘deemed rates’ until an energy contract is secured for the new premises.

 To save money, it’s best to choose a new energy contract as soon as you can.
 We can handle all of this for you, including conversations with your supplier and we’ll keep you updated every step of the way.
-Fill in the form for details.

 Many energy suppliers have a dedicated team to help businesses when they decide to relocate who can help ensure the transfer goes smoothly.

-When moving premises, you’re in the rare position to end your current business energy contract early and run a business energy comparison to see if you can secure a better deal.
+Moving out When moving premises, you’re in the rare position to end your current business energy contract early and run a business energy comparison to see if you can secure a better deal.
 However, sometimes, your existing supplier can set your new premises’ supply to go live on the date that you move in – minimising the impact on your business, so sticking can be convenient.

 If you’re choosing to cancel your contract rather than transferring it to your new location, you may want to leave any existing direct debits in place, as there may still be a final bill – or you may be eligible for a refund if you’ve overpaid on previous bills.
 If you made payment in any other way, any refund you’re entitled to will be paid by cheque.

 Give your energy provider at least a month’s notice of your planned moving date to help things run efficiently (click here to see our termination letter template) and ensure your final bill is accurate.

 Before using the online form, or calling them, have to hand:

 You may be asked to provide a Meter Point Administration Number (MPAN) for electricity and a Meter Point Reference Number (MPRN) for gas at your old premises.
 You can find these numbers on a recent copy of your energy bill - click here to see example bills from a range of suppliers.
 If you would like more information about your bill, check out our guide to business energy bills.